There are several different styles of interdisciplinary curriculum models, below are some of them

 Collaboration Level- Moderate

-Subject Boundaries- Kept distinct
+Subject Boundaries- Kept distinct but use other subjects to enhance understanding.

 Example-